mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 ### As a project matures, more time goes to maintenance

 In June, I sat down to write [the changelog](https://tinypilotkvm.com/pro/changes#260) for the latest TinyPilot software update.
 It was surprisingly difficult to explain how any of the work we did benefitted our users.
-I figured I just went a little too heavy on internal refactoring work that cycle, so the next release, I'd make sure more of our work directly impacted end-users.
+I figured I focused too much on refactoring work that cycle, so the next release, I'd make sure more of our work directly impacted end-users.

 The [next release](https://tinypilotkvm.com/pro/changes#261), I had the same problem.
 After two and a half months of development, all we had to show for it were small, cosmetic improvements.